-Comprehensive Land Claims deal with the unfinished business of treaty-making in Canada.
-These claims arise in areas of Canada where Aboriginal land rights have not been dealt with by past treaties or through other legal means.
-In these areas, forward-looking modern treaties are negotiated between the Aboriginal group, Canada and the province or territory.
+Comprehensive land claims clarify how a territory is managed and shared, and deal with the unfinished business of treaty-making in Canada.
+They arise when Aboriginal land rights were not dealt with by past treaties (i.e., historical treaties signed between 1907 and 1923) or through other legal means.
+In such cases, modern treaties (i.e., since 1973), are negotiated between the Indigenous group, Canada and the relevant province or territory.

-The Branch’s responsibility in the implementation of Comprehensive Land Claims is to meet Canada’s obligation with respect to the definition of the extent of land as negotiated within the respective comprehensive claim.
-More than 99% of the surveying required for the comprehensive claims is carried out by private land surveying companies.
-These survey programs are the largest legal surveys undertakings in Canada since the settling of the West.
+The SGB ensures that Canada meets its obligation to define the extent of land negotiated within comprehensive claims.
+More than 99% of the surveying required for these claims is carried out by private land surveying companies in the largest legal survey undertakings in Canada since the settling of the West.